awsdocs/amazon-sns-developer-guide/doc_source/and-or-logic.md

 It matches any message attributes with the value of `customer_interests` set to `rugby`, `football`, *or* `baseball`\.

 **Note**
 Currently, you can't use SNS filters to apply `OR` logic across different message attributes\.
-Instead, you can use SNS subscriptions\.
-For example, assume you have messages attributes named `customer_interests` and `customer_preferences`\.
+Instead, you can use multiple SNS subscriptions with different endpoints to achieve the same effect\.
+For example, assume that you have message attributes named `customer_interests` and `customer_preferences`\.
 To apply `OR` logic across both attributes, create an SNS subscription to match each message attribute\.
-That way, you can use your subscriber application to consume both types of messages from both subscriptions\.
+Then, you can use your subscriber application to consume both types of messages through the different endpoints\.